 How to Encourage Your Child to Make Friends at Summer Camp

-Summer camp is an excellent opportunity to put down the screens, have fun and make new friends.
-It is also an excellent investment in building their confidence and skills that they can carry with them for the rest of their lives.
+Summer camp is an excellent opportunity for kids to put down the screens, have fun and make new friends.
+It is also an excellent investment in building confidence and skills that they can carry with them for the rest of their lives.

 YMCA summer camps enroll campers from a cross-section of area schools, giving your kids the chance to expand their social circle beyond the faces they see around the neighborhood and during the school year.
 Even if your child already knows some people at summer camp, it is still an excellent opportunity to practice the life skill of making new friends.